Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 Any number between 0 and 31 is a valid alarm ID.
 The duration of the alarm can be a decimal number.
 The timer will start counting down from the number of seconds given.
-Once the timer reaches 0, it will broadcast `OnAlarm` with the alarm ID provided.
+Once the timer reaches 0, it will send `OnAlarm` with the alarm ID provided.
 The main purpose of this feature is to run script effects after a delay.

 ### TriggerEvent (Both)